-ARHC10_B8_IS

 National Report of Iceland

-The report gives a summary of activities that have taken place within Hydrographic and Maritime Safety Department of the Icelandic Coast Guard since last report given at the ARHC9 meeting in September 2019.
+This report gives the summary of the activities that have taken place within the Icelandic Coast Guard - Hydrographic and Maritime Safety Department since the last report given at the NHC63 meeting in April 2019.

 1. Hydrographic Office

 Following organizational changes and the retirement of Hydrographer Mr. Hilmar Helgason, Mr. Árni Þór Vésteinsson was appointed Head of the Hydrographic and Maritime Safety Department (ICG-HMSD) on November 1st 2019.
 At the same time Mr. Guðmundur Birkir Agnarsson, was appointed Chief Surveyor, replacing Mr Björn Haukur Pálsson, former Head of Survey Section.
-In January 2020, the Icelandic Coast Guard advertised two positions open at the Hydrographic and Maritime Safety Department.
+Recruitment process started in January 2020.
+Two positions were open for application.
 One in hydrographic surveying and the other in nautical cartography.
-Recruitment process took a while as the outbreak of COVID-19 prolonged the process.
-The selected candidates for the jobs joined the department in late April and early June respectively.
-The number of staff in the department has thus increased from six people to eight.
-2. Surveys The project of surveying in Breiðafjörður continued in 2019.
+The selected candidate for the job in hydrographic surveying joined the department in April 2020.
+Selecting a candidate for the other position is being finalized.
+2. Surveys A new multibeam echo sounder, SeaBat T50 Extended Range, was installed in the ICG survey vessel BALDUR in March 2019 and a new sound velocity sensor.
+The survey season in 2019 lasted in total of 85 days.
+The project of surveying in Breiðafjörður continued.
 This third survey season in the fjord started in June and ended around the middle of September.
-The survey season in 2019 was in total 85 days.
 The survey project focuses on multibeam coverage of the northern and eastern parts of the bay.
 A chart scheme for four new 1:50.000 charts to cover the bay is ready and surveying for the first of the four charts is finished.

-Fig. 1 New charts planned in Breiðafjörður and surveyed area 2017-2019.
+Fig. 1 New charts planned in Breiðafjörður and surveyed area 2017- 2019.

+Page: 1 of 7

+Printed: 14.05.20

 It will take several years to finish surveying for the three remaining charts i.e. both the areas that need resurveying and the numerous unsurveyed areas.

-As there are other areas of equally high priority elsewhere, it was decided to shift the focus to the northern part of Vestfirðir for a while.
+As there are other areas of equally high priority elsewhere, the decision was taken to shift the focus to the northern part of Vestfirðir for a while.
 The plan is to survey unsurveyed areas close to coast at the northern tip of Vestfirðir and in the many fjords in Ísafjarðardjúp.

 Fig. 2 Breiðafjörður in Iceland (red) and planned survey area for 2020 in the northern part of Vestfirðir (blue).
 Cruise ships frequent the waters close to coast to view seabirds and the spectacular cliffs, which drop in places several hundred metres straight down to the sea below.
 The only data available immediately north of Vestfirðir are lead line soundings.
-All of the fjords on the southern side of Ísafjarðardjúp are unsurveyed except Skutulsfjörður where the town of Ísafjörður is located.
+All of the Fjords on the southern side of Ísafjarðardjúp are unsurveyed except Skutulsfjörður where the town of Ísafjörður is located.
 One of the factors that calls for adequate surveying is the fact that aquaculture is growing in the area.

 Fig 3.
 Sparse lead line depths north of Vestfirðir and unsurveyed areas in the fjords in Ísafjarðardjúp.
+Page: 2 of 7 Printed: 14.05.20